RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 Typically a full framework like ASP.NET Core MVC sits at the end of the middleware pipeline as a terminating middleware that generates the final output for a request.
 But... requests aren't done at the end of the chain, as the chain reverses and moves backwards through all the same middleware components in reverse.
 Previous bits of middleware can potentially add additional functionality to the output going response.
 An example, might be a response filter that adds Gzip compression, or a Live Reload component that adds some additional script to an HTML page to execute when the page renders.

 ### ASP.NET Core MVC
 When you hear about ASP.NET Core, most of the time the discussion centers on higher level frameworks, rather than the middleware plumbing.
-The vast marjority of Web applications build with .NET Core are ASP.NET Core MVC applications.
+The vast majority of Web applications build with .NET Core are ASP.NET Core MVC applications.

 MVC is a Model View Controller framework that actually plays host to a couple of different not MVC technologies: